For Business Owners

 - Financing delays or denials

-- Miscommunication between parties
+- Miscommunication between the parties

-What types of businesses are most in demand right now?
+What types of businesses are most in demand

-How long does it take to sell a business?
+How long does it take to sell a business

-What information is needed to complete a valuation?
+What information is needed to complete a valuation

-Financial Information:
+Financial information:

 - Three years of tax returns